Alphonse de Rothschild Foundation for the People of Paris

 Bettina Pavilion, Vienna

 The wife of Albert von Rothschild (1844-1911), Bettina (1858-1892), died at a young age of breast cancer.
-In her lifetime, she had been a generous benefactor of a number of charities in Vienna, and around her country homes, including an asylum in Gaming.
+In her lifetime, she had been a generous benefactor of a number of charities in Vienna.
 In her memory, Albert established a foundation with 1.1m Krone to provide medical care for women in Vienna.
 The Bettina Pavilion was constructed between 1894 and 1896 at the Kaiserin Elisabeth-Spital in Vienna with beds for 60 women.
 The building and the equipment were the most modem available at the time, and the Pavilion attracted the finest specialists who carried out pioneering work in gynaecology and obstetrics.
-It is still in operation today.
+The Bettina Hospital is still in operation today.

 British Red Cross

-The Rothschild family has been closely associated with the British Red Cross since its inception in 1870 when Nathaniel, 1st Lord Rothschild (1840-1915) became one of the founder members of the committee of the National Society for Aid to the Sick and Wounded in War.
-He became chairman of the Society on the death of the founder chairman in 1901, and he held the post until his death in 1915.
+The Rothschild family has been closely associated with the British Red Cross since its inception in 1870 when Nathaniel, 1st Lord Rothschild (1840-1915) became one of the founder members of the committee of the National Society for Aid to the Sick and Wounded in War, later serving as chairman of the Society.
 He was a key figure in the reorganisation of the Society into the British Red Cross in 1905.
 His son, Charles (1877-1923), was one of the first Council members of the newly formed British Red Cross from 1905, serving until his death in 1923.
 He took an active role, establishing financial systems and national procedures for the Society in 1909 and serving on the Executive Committee at the time of the First World War.
 Marie, Mrs Leopold de Rothschild (1862-1937) was twice mentioned in despatches during the First World War in connection with her work as President of the Middlesex Branch of the British Red Cross Voluntary Aid Detachment (VAD).
 She was also involved in the establishment of the Aylesbury Military Hospital, and was made a CBE for her work for the war effort.

 Carolinum, (Baron Mayer Carl von Rothschild's Foundation), Frankfurt